openstore-ecommerce/OS_GDPR/Docs/os_gdpr_docs.md

 Only the Administrator role can alter the retension limit for users and order.
 They can also put the system into debug mode.
 Administrators can also change the last run date.

+### Methods of Execution

+#### Fully Automatic

+If the "Auto remove Users Checkbox" option is checked and the sceduler setup, the process will run every night and automatically remove users/orders that of over the retension time.
+No need for human interaction to keep the system compliant to European GDPR.

+#### Semi-Automatic

+The Scheduler is setup and creates a list of users that should be removed.
+Maual interaction via the UI list is required to remove the user.

+#### Manual

+A list of users that need to be removed is created when the "Execute Button" is clicked in the UI.
+After that users can be removed via the UI.